We're continuously striving for sustainability

 Low Carbon Homes – Clos Yr Haul

-Boasting 6 timber semi-detached houses with solar panels, Clos Yr Haul in Ammanford was also another development of Coastal’s which has been built with sustainability in mind.
+Boasting 6 timber semi-detached houses with solar panels, Clos Yr Haul in Ammanford was also another development of Beacon’s which has been built with sustainability in mind.

 Producing their own energy through solar panels, these homes will save 180,00 tonnes of CO2 over the next 6 decades which is equivalent of taking 60,000 cars off the road or planting two million trees.
 Recycled newspaper has been used to create high levels of insulation alongside the local made timber frames and cladding, which together helps lock atmospheric carbon.